YahooArchive/cronshot/README.md

 cronshot.js
 ===========

-Node module that allows you to schedule cron jobs to take and store web page screenshots
+Node module that allows you to schedule cron jobs to take and store web page screenshots locally and on mob store

 ## How